 5. In the office, create a comfortable space for managing symptoms.

 Remote work setups are not always possible.
 So when employees are in the office, creating an inclusive environment is essential.

 One option is to offer a specific space for well-being that’s quiet, calming, and available when people need a break.
-Of the 21% of respondents who did have menopause support at work, 26% had access to a menopause room.
+Of the 21% of respondents who did have menopause support at work in the U.S., 26% had access to a menopause room.
 And 58% of all participants saw at least some value in a menopause room for managing menopause symptoms.
 Whether your office creates a specific space for menopause management or offers a multipurpose wellness room, having somewhere to relax in privacy can help employees regroup when symptoms are challenging before continuing their day.

 How Carrot can help?

 Carrot is a comprehensive and clinically managed solution that can help employers create a safe environment for all fertility health journeys –– including hormonal aging.
 Carrot can support employees through: